 This course examines the principles and practices of range management from an ecological perspective.
 Emphasis is on both theoretical and the applied.
 Field trips will be utilized for grass identification and observation of management techniques.

-AGR242 Beef Cattle Production 3 cr. hr.
+Beef Cattle Production

 This course is an in-depth study of beef cattle production.
 Topics include breeding, feeding, marketing, and management.